Des Moines Wrongful Death Attorney

 Suppose a loved one has passed away due to someone else’s negligence or wrongdoing.
 In that case, our personal injury team is prepared to put our extensive knowledge and experience to work.
 At such an overwhelming time, our team is here for you.
 You can confidently rely on us to investigate your case and discover what legal options are available to you.

 Don’t hesitate.
 The procedures for a wrongful death lawsuit need to take place in a timely fashion, and we’re poised and ready to go to work for you immediately.

 Who Can Sue for Wrongful Death?

-In order to file a claim and pursue compensation for a wrongful death, you must be deemed a “real party of interest.”
-In the state of Iowa, real parties of interest include the deceased’s spouse, their minor/adult children, their parents, and the administrator of their estate.
-To help determine whether or not you can take legal action, contact a knowledgeable wrongful death lawyer right away.
+To file a claim and pursue compensation for wrongful death, you must be deemed a “real party of interest.”
+In the state of Iowa, real parties of interest include:

 How Do I File a Wrongful Death Claim?

 Especially when this is your first time taking legal action, filing a wrongful death claim can be overwhelming.
 Hiring a qualified attorney to guide you throughout the process is invaluable.